Gary Goddard: Entertainment designer

 Goddard co-founded Landmark Entertainment Group in Los Angeles, California, in 1980.
 The firm designs theme parks, live entertainment and other visitor attractions, in the United States and other countries.
 In 2002, he left Landmark and formed the Goddard Group design firm, which was rebranded Legacy Entertainment after he left the company in 2018.

 Sexual assault allegations

+Brian Claflin, an aspiring artist and fashion designer from Salt Lake City, accused Goddard of a 1999 sexual assault at his Beverly Hills residence; Claflin died by suicide in Berlin in 2014 after having shared his accusations with a law firm and his father.

-In April 2014, Goddard and frequent film collaborator Bryan Singer, along with several other filmmakers, were sued by actor Michael Egan III, who alleged that they had sexual assaulted him when he was a minor and had videotaped some of the assaults.
+In April 2014, Goddard and frequent film collaborator Bryan Singer, along with several other filmmakers, were sued by actor Michael Egan III, who alleged that they had sexually assaulted him when he was a minor and had videotaped some of the assaults.
 Egan withdrew his lawsuit against Goddard in June 2014.
-By August of that year, he had dismissed his lawsuits against all of the other defendants as well.
+By August of that year, he had dropped his lawsuits against the other defendants as well.

-On November 10, 2017, actor Anthony Edwards wrote an essay on Medium in which he alleged that Goddard molested him and raped his best friend "for years" starting when they were 12 years old.
-Speaking on behalf of Goddard, his publicist denied the allegations.
-Brian Claflin, an aspiring artist and fashion designer from Salt Lake City, accused Goddard of a 1999 sexual assault at his Beverly Hills residence; Claflin died by suicide in Berlin in 2014.
+On November 10, 2017, actor Anthony Edwards wrote an essay on Medium in which he alleged Goddard molested him and raped his best friend "for years", starting when they were 12 years old.
+Goddard's publicist denied the allegations.